arman-bd/capsy-the-puppeteer/README.md

 - `GET /task/screenshot?url={url}`: Returns a screenshot of the given URL.
 - `GET /track/caru?id={id}`: Returns the tracking information for the given Caru Container ID.

+### How it works

+The project uses Puppeteer to load the page and solve the reCaptcha.
+The following steps are performed for Caru Container Tracking API:

+1. The page is loaded using Puppeteer.
+2. Waits for the page to load.
+3. Checks if the reCaptcha is present.
+4. Asks 2Captcha to solve the reCaptcha.
+5. Places the solution in the reCaptcha field.
+6. Clicks the "Continue" button.
+7. Waits for the next page to load.
+8. Places the Container ID in the field.
+9. Submits the form.
+10. Waits for the page to load.
+11. Extracts the tracking information.
+12. Returns the tracking information via the API.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.